How has coronavirus changed our world?

 Video

-When the coronavirus pandemic broke out it changed the way we interact with social distancing encouraged to prevent the spread of the virus.

-From clearer water in Venice to emptier trains in London, how has coronavirus changed everyday life around the world?
+From clearer water in Venice to emptier trains in London, how has the coronavirus pandemic changed everyday life around the globe?

 -